kunle123-ui/kunle/Tutorials.md

 }
 ```

-If you are following along in `eosd` then you should have seen the following scroll by the screen:
+If you are following along in `nodeos` then you should have seen the following scroll by the screen:

 ```bash
 Hello World: ${account}->hello